Ultimate List of Things to Do in Atlanta with Kids

 Unique Things to Do with Kids in Atlanta

 If you’re in the mood to explore with your kids, we suggest a ride along Buford Highway, a cultural melting pot that has attracted a high concentration of international communities.
 During your visit you can stop at the Buford Highway Farmers Market for tasting snacks and candy from all over the world.
 A trip down Buford Highway will give you culinary options ranging from rolled ice cream to a wide variety of international cuisines, boba tea and more.
 Don’t miss a stop at Plaza Fiesta for a unique and colorful shopping experience.
 Kids will love the arcade.

 Head to The Yard

-Outrageous, colorful and mouth watering milkshakes are what you’ll find at The Yard.
-Fun and picture-perfect for the entire family.
-Try concoctions like “Who’s your Patty?” and “The Mermaid”.
-The Yard Milkshake Bar offers a huge variety of gourmet milkshakes along with sundaes, coffee drinks and edible cookie doughs.
+Outrageous, colorful and mouth-watering milk shakes are what you’ll find at The Yard Milkshake Bar.
+It’s fun and picture-perfect for the entire family.
+Try concoctions like “Who’s your Patty?” and “The Mermaid.”
+The Yard Milkshake Bar offers a variety of gourmet milk shakes along with sundaes, coffee drinks and edible cookie dough.

 Porsche Experience Center

 This one’s for the big kids.
 Auto enthusiasts and Porsche lovers will enjoy a visit to Porsche Experience Center, which includes a heritage gallery, classic factory restoration workshop, drive simulator labs and actual driving experiences.
 A valid driver’s license is required.
 A professional driving coach will accompany young drivers, ages 16 through 21.